codefori/docs/docs/pages/tips/quickstart.md

 5. Click on the filter to expand the members in the source file.
 6. Click on a member to open it.

+ > [!NOTE]
- **Note:** There is no member locking and the extension defaults to not retaining source dates.
+> There is no member locking and the extension defaults to not retaining source dates.

 ### How do I compile my source code?